-- Partially removing your nail.
+- Partially removing the nail.
 For a more severe ingrown toenail (redness, pain and pus), your doctor may trim or remove the ingrown portion of the nail.
 Before this procedure, your doctor may temporarily numb your toe by injecting it with an anesthetic.

 - Ingrown toenail.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00154.
-Accessed Dec.
-31, 2010.
+Accessed Nov.
+12, 2013.

 - Foot care.
-American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-care.html?print=t.
-Accessed Jan.
-10, 2011.
+American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-complications/foot-care.html.
+Accessed Nov.
+12, 2013.

-- Melio FR.
-Soft tissue problems of the foot.
-In: Tintinalli JE, et al. Tintinalli's Emergency Medicine.
+- Tintinalli JE, et al. Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
-New York, N.Y.
-The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/content.aspx?aID=6393319&searchStr=nails%2c+ingrown.
-Accessed Jan.
-10, 2011.
+New York, N.Y.: The McGraw Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=40.
+Accessed Nov.
+12, 2013.